Zimbabwe & Botswana Elephant Paths

 After breakfast, you will be transferred by shared road transfer via the Painted Dog Centre to Bayete Guest Lodge, where you will stay for two nights on a bed & breakfast basis.

 This family-run lodge abounds in warmth and friendliness and is situated in the suburbs of Victoria Falls residential area.
 Victoria Falls town lies on the southern bank of the Zambezi River at the eastern end of the Victoria Falls.
-It is a lovely tourist town which is easy to explore on foot and which offers a wide range of activities from the challenge of white water rafting and Bungee jumping, to the awe-inspiring elephant back safaris and sunset cruises.
+It is a lovely tourist town which is easy to explore on foot and which offers a wide range of activities from the challenge of white water rafting and Bungee jumping, to walking safaris and sunset cruises.

 Access to Victoria Falls is within easy walking distance from the town centre.